celo-org/docs/docs/cel2/l2-operator-guide.md

 - `new-db` must be the path where you want the L2 chaindata to be written.
 This must be the same path as in the pre-migration script, otherwise all the work done in the pre-migration will be lost.
 - `deploy-config` must be the path to the JSON file that was used for the l1 contracts deployment.
 This will be distributed by cLabs.
 - `l1-deployments` must be the path to the L1 deployments JSON file, which is the output of running the bedrock contracts deployment for the given 'deploy-config'.
 This will be distributed by cLabs.
-- `l1-rpc` must be the rpc url of the L1 node.
+- `l1-rpc` must be the RPC URL of the L1 node.
 For alfajores it must be a [Holesky endpoint](https://chainlist.org/chain/17000).
 Feel free to use any other endpoint that you trust.
 - `l2-allocs` must be the path to the JSON file defining necessary state modifications that will be made during the full migration.
 This will be distributed by cLabs.
 - `outfile.rollup-config` is the path where you want the rollup-config.json file to be written by the migration script.
 You will need to pass this file when starting the L2 node.
 - `outfile.genesis` is the path where you want the `genesis.json` file to be written by the migration script.
 Any node wishing to snap sync on the L2 chain will need this file.